mvukov/rules_ros/docs/launch_docs.md

 <!-- Generated with Stardoc: http://skydoc.bazel.build -->

- Implements functionality for launching ROS master and ROS nodes.
+ Implements functionality for launching ROS deployments using roslaunch.

 <a id="ros_launch"></a>